 Terrajoule was founded in 2009 to resolve the fundamental barrier to the widespread adoption of solar power as the most practical and economic source of new electricity generation for the 21st century.

-In 2009, Terrajoule’s CTO Robert Mierisch invented the practical breakthrough that yields energy storage at less than 20% of the cost of any form of battery storage, per kWh electrical of storage capacity.
-Terrajoule storage does not degrade over time, has no limitation on charge-discharge cycles, lasts at least 25 years, and utilizes no toxic or rare materials.
+In 2009, Terrajoule invented the practical breakthrough that yields energy storage at ~1/10th the cost of battery storage.
+Terrajoule storage does not degrade over time, has an unlimited number of charge-discharge cycles, lasts at least 25 years, and utilizes no toxic or rare materials.

-Further, Terrajoule’s strategy is based on the conviction that distributed power generation will play a much larger role in electricity generation than it has before.
-Therefore Terrajoule power plants are modular from 100 kW to 10 MW and more.
+Further, Terrajoule’s strategy is based on the conviction that distributed power generation will play a much larger role in future electricity generation.
+Therefore Terrajoule power plants are mass-produced as 2 MW modular units, so that power plants can be built from 2 MW to 100 MW or more.